-When we visited 140 dairy cows are raised and cared for on Kennys Farmhouse cheese property.
+When we visited, 140 dairy cows were raised and cared for on Kennys Farmhouse cheese property.
 They are checked daily to see if they are in heat.
 If they are, fertilization is attempted.
-If the cow becomes pregnant she is gradually removed from milk duty and put on “maternity leave” about 2-3 months before the baby is due.
-Babies are born, and the females are raised to replenish the herd when they are of milk producing age.
-Males are sold typically to feed lots (you did know where hamburger and steak came from, right?).
+If the cow becomes pregnant, she is gradually removed from milk duty and put on “maternity leave” about 2-3 months before the baby is due.
+Babies are born, and the females are raised to replenish the herd when they are of milk-producing age.
+Males are typically sold to feed lots (you did know where hamburgers and steak came from, right?).
 When the females stop producing milk, they are “culled” from the herd and also sold.
-Kenny said typically dairy cows produce milk for 3-4 years.
+Kenny said typical dairy cows produce milk for 3-4 years.
 His cows generally produce for 6-7 years.

 Fun Fact: Kenny used to make lots of raw milk cheese but per FDA requirement changes in recent years he can only make certain low-risk cheeses with raw milk – hard, drier, aged cheeses, like asiago.